AlacrisIO/legicash-facts/invariants.md

 have to be particularly fast.
 However, any dispute deadlines must take the expected saturation time for relevant documents into account.
 It may be sensible to allow deadline extensions until some cited document is provided by someone.

+All facilitators are mandated Court registrars.
+Others may participate as registrars, if they wish, by posting a suitable bond.
+They receive rewards for the gossip and Merkle proofs they provide, though the exact reward they should receive is yet to be determined.
+It may be that facilitators' rewards for performance of Court-registrar duties should be zero, for instance.

 ### Gossip hand-shake